SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 ## Using factory contracts
 [CREATE2](https://eips.ethereum.org/EIPS/eip-1014) or CREATE3 factories help to achieve same addresses on multipe blockchains because the deployment address can be known any time beforehand.
-They are smart contracts that you can use to create your contracts on EVM-based blockchains.
+They are smart contracts that you can use to create instances of your contracts on EVM-based blockchains.

 ### CREATE, CREATE2 and CREATE3